phenopackets/phenopacket-tools/docs/validation.rst

 Validation
 ^^^^^^^^^^

-The phenopacket-tools library offers JSON-Schema-based and semantic validations.
+The *phenopacket-tools* library offers JSON-Schema-based and semantic validations.
 The syntactic validation is done using JSON schema.
 Additionally, an interface is provided to perform arbitrary kinds of validation.
-This validation should be performed for all phenophenopackets.
+This validation should be performed for all phenopackets.

 Additional constraints and requirements may be made for phenopackets that are used in a specific project or for a specific collaboration or consortium.
 For instance, a rare-disease consortium may require that all phenotypic features be recorded using valid HPO terms.
-An example class is provided that checks all ``PhenotypicFeature`` elements, ensures that they use HPO terms with valid (i.e., primary) id's, and checks whether both a term and an ancestor of the term are used - if so a wanring is emitted, because an annotation with a specific HPO term (e.g., `Perimembranous ventricular septal defect <https://hpo.jax.org/app/browse/term/HP:0011682>`_) implies all of the ancestors of the term (e.g., a patient with perimembranous VSD by necessity also has `Ventricular septal defect <https://hpo.jax.org/app/browse/term/HP:0001629>`_).
+An example class is provided that checks all ``PhenotypicFeature`` elements, ensures that they use HPO terms with valid (i.e., primary) id's, and checks whether both a term and an ancestor of the term are used - if so a warning is emitted, because an annotation with a specific HPO term (e.g., `Perimembranous ventricular septal defect <https://hpo.jax.org/app/browse/term/HP:0011682>`_) implies all of the ancestors of the term (e.g., a patient with perimembranous VSD by necessity also has `Ventricular septal defect <https://hpo.jax.org/app/browse/term/HP:0001629>`_).